Parkinson SuperWalk - Brant-Norfolk, Hanover, Kitchener-Waterloo, London, Orangeville & Stratford

 Expert Webinar Series are sessions specifically designed for professionals who treat Parkinson's and movement disorder patients.
 These interactive sessions will be led by Canada's leading Parkinson's experts.
-For the list of upcoming webinars, please click here or visit www.parkinsonclinicalguidelines.ca/education fi aaa
+For more information, visit www.parkinsonclinicalguidelines.ca/education.fi aaa

 First-Time Donor's Super Credit (FDSC) - The budget proposes to introduce a temporary supplement to the existing non-refundable tax credit for charitable donations by individuals.
 Click here to find out more.

 Currently, Canadians are experiencing discrimination from employment, insurance and disability policies based on their genetic information.
-There is a genetic form of Parkinson’s disease that impacts a small percentage of the population; and people with a family history of Parkinson’s are being denied coverage.
-This is genetic discrimination and it is unfair and unjust.
+There is a genetic form of Parkinson’s disease that impacts a small percentage of the population; people with a family history of Parkinson’s are being denied coverage.
+This is genetic discrimination and it is unfair.

-For more information on the Internation Congress on Non-Motor Dysfunctions in Parkinson's Disease and related disorders, please click here.
+For more information on the International Congress on Non-Motor Dysfunctions in Parkinson's Disease and related disorders, please click here.

 The Canadian Guidelines on Parkinson’s Disease is a publication that was issued with the aim of creating a consistent standard for diagnosing and treating Parkinson’s for the first time in Canada.
 These guidelines were designed for a broad range of health professionals to ensure they have a detailed understanding of Parkinson’s, and will enable all practitioners to work effectively to improve the course of their treatment for patients and clients.
 For more information and to view the guidelines, click here.